 The mission of the National Lipid Association (NLA) “is to enhance the practice of lipid management in clinical medicine”.
 NLA advocate advancing the current lipid testing profile.
-The current lipid panel consists of testing LDL cholesterol, HDL cholesterol and triglycerides, which only detects approximately 20% of all coronary artery disease (CAD) patients.
-Advanced lipid testing is recommended to optimize patient treatment3
+The current lipid panel consists of testing LDL cholesterol, HDL cholesterol and triglycerides, which only detects approximately 20% of all atherosclerotic cardiovascular disease (ASCVD) patients.
+Advanced lipid testing is recommended to optimise patient treatment3.

 75% of circulatory risk factors are preventable4

 6 million people in the UK suffer from narrowing of the heart arteries5